DAGNet: A Dual-View Attention-Guided Network for Efficient X-ray Security Inspection: Introduction

 \section{Introduction}

-As modern transportation systems develop rapidly and logistics volumes grow exponentially, public security faces increasingly severe challenges~\cite{akcay2017evaluation}.
+As modern transportation systems develop rapidly and logistics volumes grow exponentially, public security faces increasingly severe challenges\cite{akcay2017evaluation}.
 In this context, X-ray security inspection systems play a crucial role in detecting prohibited items and ensuring public safety.
 X-ray inspection equipment is widely used in airports, train stations, customs, post offices, and other public places to examine luggage, parcels, and other items, ensuring they do not contain dangerous goods, contraband, or explosives.
-However, with the growing complexity of transportation systems, traditional single-view X-ray inspection equipment has become inadequate to meet the increasing security demands.
+However, due to the growing complexity of transportation systems, traditional single-view X-ray baggage scanner has become inadequate for meeting rising security demands.

-The widespread use of single-view X-ray inspection equipment has provided basic security guarantees but still faces inherent problems.
+The widespread use of single-view X-ray baggage scanner has provided basic security guarantees but still faces inherent problems.
 Due to the limitations of single-view imaging principles, X-rays pass through packages, and materials of varying compositions, densities, and thicknesses absorb X-rays differently, affecting the display of images.
-Especially in complex stacking scenarios, single-view equipment may not clearly present the complete information of target objects, thereby affecting the detection effectiveness of prohibited items~\cite{9710407, 9722843, akcay2018using, miao2019sixray, tao2021towards}.
+In complex stacking scenarios, single-view systems often fail to capture complete information about overlapping items, significantly compromising the accuracy of detecting prohibited objects.\cite{9710407, 9722843, akcay2018using, miao2019sixray, tao2021towards}.

 With technological advancements, dual-view X-ray inspection technology has gradually become an important means to address these problems.
-By simultaneously imaging objects from two orthogonal directions, dual-view X-ray inspection technology significantly enhances the spatial representation of target objects.
-This is particularly beneficial in complex stacking, angular deviations, and object occlusions, as it can provide more complete contours and morphological information of prohibited items, thereby improving detection accuracy~\cite{ma2024towards}.
-However, despite significant progress in the practical application of dual-view X-ray equipment, most commercial systems still adopt independent dual-channel detection modes and fail to fully exploit the complementary features between the two views.
-This results in cross-modal collaborative detection performance far below its theoretical optimum~\cite{singh2024advancements}.
+By imaging objects simultaneously from two orthogonal directions, dual-view X-ray technology greatly improves spatial representation.
+This is particularly beneficial in complex stacking, angular deviations, and object occlusions, as it can provide more complete contours and morphological information of prohibited items, thereby improving detection accuracy\cite{ma2024towards}.
+Although these methods can alleviate the viewpoint difference problem and supplement the information to a certain extent, it is difficult to fully exploit the detail complementarity between viewpoints, which makes the information redundancy and lack of details due to the viewpoint difference, and ultimately leads to the detection effect being adversely affected.